Generative AI models capture realistic sea-ice evolution from days to decades: Acknowledgments

 respectively.
 To extract seasonal and yearly features, we use a six-hourly integration resolution with two windows into the past, $\Delta t=30\,\text{days}$ and $\Delta t = 366\,\text{days}$.
 This results in four additional forcing features per forecast time, leading to 12 forcing inputs in total (four forcings for two time steps and four degree day features).

-\subsection{Evaluation data}
+\subsubsection{Evaluation data}

 We evaluate our long-term simulation with the sea-ice--ocean reanalysis product from the Pan-Arctic Ice-Ocean Modeling and Assimilation System (PIOMAS) \cite{zhang_modeling_2003} (data available at \url{https://psc.apl.uw.edu/research/projects/arctic-sea-ice-volume-anomaly}, last access: 18th August 2025).
-The here used dataset is on a one-degree latitudinal-longitudinal mesh and consists of monthly averaged sea-ice thickness and concentration values.
+The dataset used here is on a one-degree latitudinal-longitudinal mesh and consists of monthly averaged sea-ice thickness and concentration values.

 The sea-ice volume is additionally evaluated with the CS2/SMOS product \cite{ricker_weekly_2017} (Version 2.6, data available at \url{https://spaces.awi.de/spaces/CS2SMOS/overview}, last access: 18th August 2025), which merges satellite observations from the CryoSat2 and Soil Moisture and Ocean Salinity (SMOS) missions.
 As CS2/SMOS infers solely the sea-ice thickness, it is complemented by sea-ice concentration observations of the EUMETSAT's climate data record from the OSISAF project \cite{osisaf_concentration_2025}, which merges satellite measurements from SSMR, SSM/I, and SSMIS.
-Both datasets are on the EASE mesh with $25\,\text{km}$ resolution.
+Both datasets are on the EASE mesh with $25\,\text{km}$ resolution (Identifier: OSI-450-a1 and OSI-430-a, Version 3, data available at \url{https://osi-saf.eumetsat.int/products/sea-ice-products}, last access: 5th November 2025).

-The deformation rates from the sea-ice dynamics are evaluated with the Lagrangian data from the RADARSAT Geophysical Processing System (RGPS) \cite{kwok_sea_1998} (data available at \url{https://asf.alaska.edu/datasets/daac/sea-ice-measures}, last access: 18th August 2025).
-This dataset tracks features between two successive Synthetic Aperture Radar (SAR) images and provides high-resolution sea-ice motion data at a typical $10\,\text{km}$ spatial resolution and a time resolution of around three days.
+Also, we use the thickness satellite product of IceSAT2 \cite{petty_winter_2023, petty_icesat2_2023} (Version 3, data available at \url{https://nsidc.org/data/is2sitmogr4/versions/3}, last access: 5th November 2025) for sea-ice volume validation.
+This thickness data is complemented by the sea-ice concentration from the NOAA/NSIDC climate data record \cite{meier_noaa_2024} (Version 5, data available at \url{https://nsidc.org/data/g02202/versions/5}, last access: 5th November 2025).

-\subsection{Surrogate modelling with censored flow matching}
+\subsubsection{Surrogate modelling with censored flow matching}

-In the following, we expose the most important equations to understand how GenSIM and the deterministic model are trained.
-For a more rigorous treatment and a mathematical derivation of the equations, we refer to Appendix \ref{sec:app_mathematics}.
+In the following, we expose the most important equations to understand how GenSIM is trained.
+For a more rigorous treatment and a mathematical derivation of the equations, we refer to Supplementary Text \ref{sec:app_mathematics}.